bradgrantham/bitmap_console_tests/README.md

 _To Do_

-variable width fonts up to 16 wide
-* 6-pixel-wide font is the only way Alice2 can display 80 columns, and that will require MAX video mode

-basic vt100 sequences
+* "hanging cursor" mode on end-of-line

-use #defines and not ints
+* use #defines and not ints, more suited to Z80 assembly

-maybe tie into CP/M emulator, make sure this supports least common denominator terminal codes
+* maybe tie into CP/M emulator, make sure this supports least common denominator terminal codes

 From http://www.inwap.com/pdp10/ansicode.txt: